keksnicoh/numeric_gravity_experimental_2/README.md

 fuck yea gravity...

-saturn like
+saturn like (1million particles)

 ![saturn like](/img/saturn like object.png)

 galaxy like

 ![galaxy like](/img/galaxy like.png)

 some blackhole like stuff

 ![bh2](/img/black hole like2.png)
 ![bh1](/img/black hole like.png)